-Of the incidents reported during Q1 and Q2, 1,152 (37%) were about scams and fraud.
-The scam and fraud category consistently features in the top three categories of incidents reported to CERT NZ.
-In 2019, CERT NZ began breaking down scam reports in to sub-categories, to gain further insights into the types of online scams and fraud affecting New Zealanders.
+Of the incidents responded to during Q1, 451 (32%) were about scams and fraud.
+The scam and fraud category consistently features in the top three categories of incidents responded to by CERT NZ.

+In 2019, CERT NZ began breaking down scam reports into sub-categories, to gain further insights into the types of online scams and fraud affecting New Zealanders.
 The graph below shows the number of reports per sub-category.